 If you think about it, anyone can change his diaper.
-Anyone can feed him a bottle, play with him, make him laugh—but only I can breastfeed him.
+Anyone can play with him or make him laugh—but only I can breastfeed him.

-So in quiet moments, instead of heating up a bottle, I offered him my breast.
+So in quiet moments, I offered him my breast.
 It was and still is Grant-mommy time.
 It’s our chance to connect—to escape from the world and just bond.

 Then, around the time he was four months, Grant’s teacher mentioned to me that he was the only baby in daycare still getting breast milk.
 While all five of his classmates are the same age—give or take a week—I was the only mom who was still able to produce.

 This not only frightened me, but it made me realize that being able to nurse him was a privilege many moms don’t have.

 It gave me the extra bump I needed to power through and continue pumping five times a day.
 It encouraged me to continue to have those moments with Grant at 1 a.m.
 Now if he wants to move that 1 a.m. feeding to say 6 a.m., I’d be okay with that too.
 But you get my point.